-The Bias Education & Response Team (BERT) is a group of Lesley University faculty and staff that is committed to addressing the impact of bias incidents through a restorative approach that focuses on strengthening relationships and building community.
+The Bias Education & Response Team (BERT) is a group of Lesley University faculty, administrators, and staff that is committed to addressing the impact of bias incidents through a restorative approach that focuses on strengthening relationships and building community.
 The team engages the Lesley community in conversations about restorative justice, institutional policies and protocols, concepts, and resources related to bias.

 Why We're Here

 At Lesley, we aspire to be a community where people of all identities feel welcome, heard, and supported.
-However, we recognize there may be moments where some do not feel welcome due to incidents they've encountered that are related to their identity or identities, such as words, comments, or actions motivated by bias.
+However, we recognize there may be moments where some do not feel this way due to incidents they've encountered that are related to their identity or identities, such as words, comments, or actions motivated by bias.

 What We Do